Mi-5555/Code-Arena/README.md

-# Code-Arena
+# Contest-Arena

-Welcome to **Code-Arena**, a curated collection of coding challenges, problem solutions, and contest submissions from various prestigious hackathons and competitive programming events.
+Welcome to **Contest-Arena**, a curated collection of coding challenges, problem solutions, and contest submissions from various prestigious hackathons and competitive programming events.

 ## Featured Events